-Automated webinars combined with the right webinar marketing consistently outperform traditional sales videos or sales letters….
-Or at least they should when you do them right!
+Automated webinars combined with the proper webinar marketing consistently outperform traditional sales videos or sales letters... or at least they should when you do them right!

-There are 4 reasons why webinars consistently outperform sales videos online:
+There are four reasons why webinars consistently outperform sales videos online:

 - Your webinar is an event.
 Scheduling a webinar to start at 3PM EST or 6PM PST forces folks to carve out time and schedule it in their calendars.
 If they miss it, they also lose out on the chance to ask questions!

 - You naturally increase likability.
 Being that webinars are often imperfect, you show off your human side.
 Since webinars, at least start out being delivered live - there is a certain amount of content that is unscripted!

 - You'll deliver valuable content through your presentation and by answering questions.
 By sharing your processes, beliefs, teachings or systems; you are helping solve real problems in your attendees lives...

 - By the time you get to your pitch, you have a captive audience!
 It's true that not everyone will stay for your pitch.
 But those who do are there because they want to be!

 After writing and doing hundreds of live and automated webinars for our staff and clients, I've found that the most challenging part of the process isn't the content or the offer...
 It's figuring out the right Call To Action, or CTA, for your webinar.